PLLE/leadership/docs/x-archive/faq/index.md

 ### Why do employees leave?

 * People most often leave their manager, becuase they do not care what they want to achieve and coach them into that direction.

+### Distinctionn Leader & Manager

+ what differentiates a leader from a manager is the ability to figure out what individuals and groups to network with to achieve organizational goals.